 CEO and founder Mac Bishop knows a thing or two about American-made apparel.
 With his father and grandfather having worked at Pendleton Woolen Mills, he grew up surrounded by it.
 In 2013, he founded Wool and Prince after growing ever frustrated with the high maintenance and short life of cotton dress shirts.
 He created a 100% wool shirt and tested its mettle by wearing it for 100 days unwashed and unironed, proving that wool’s properties are superior to cotton.

 Their line of dress shirts and work shirts, designed in Brooklyn and impeccably made in Shanghai, are built to last and fit like they’re custom made.
-Our favorite is the work shirt in denim wool twill.
-It’s cut a bit more generously than their dress shirts but still maintains a slim profile.
-The patch button pockets and self-standing collar always look crisp, but it’s the Work Shirt’s untucked casual air that seals the deal for us.
+Our favorite is the button-down shirt in merino wool.
+It’s cut in their signature fabric weight, and the untucked casual style seals the deal for us.
 It can go with jeans, chinos, cords or wool slacks with equal aplomb.
 This is one shirt you’ll have for years, and it’ll surely outlast every other shirt you own, except perhaps for the ones you never wear.

 If you haven’t worn anything by Icebreaker, you’re missing out.
 Their casual and athletic wear sourced from New Zealand merino wool are well-designed and incredibly well made.
 From hoodies and tights to sweaters and even underwear, their super-soft wool will make you a convert.
-The Departure II button front oxford is made with woven merino that can work untucked or tucked, for that more professional look.
-It’s a lighter weave, so it makes for the perfect travel shirt that also happens to dry very quickly.
-It comes in solids or plaids to suit your tastes, but our choice would be the Monsoon Heather with its textured light gray look.
+The Merino Flannel Shirt can work untucked or tucked, for that more professional look, and it makes for the perfect cold weather wardrobe essential with 100% merino wool to help regulate body temperture.
 You could easily wear this with some flat front khaki shorts as you could with dark denim jeans.

 If you’re looking for a wool shirt that blends ruggedness and refinement, it’s the Alaskan, and Woolrich has seen fit to make this one right here in America, which we love.
-Woolrich uses a blend of wool and nylon to create a button up that has a modicum of texture for a look that’s not overly casual nor dressy while providing a bit of stretch.
-The two button flap front pockets give it a work shirt aesthetic, and the box pleat adds comfort while moving.
-The part we love most is the fact that you can get it in a modern cut that trims some fabric for a slim look.
+Woolrich uses a blend of recycled Italian yarn to create a button up that has a modicum of texture for a look that’s not overly casual nor dressy while providing a bit of stretch.
+The two snap button flap front pockets give it a work shirt aesthetic, along with a classic pointed collar and the clean lines of the Archival checked pattern .
 It’ll look properly handsome with any one of these great pairs of upgrade jeans.

 Libertad’s version of the wool button up shirt is geared towards the traveler but really communicates a dressier appearance thanks to its rich colors and crisply cut shape.
 The travel versatility can be attributed to the 100% merino wool fabric made with modern techniques that transitions well between climates.